kmt112/MaskDetection/readme (1).md

 ## 2. https://github.com/AlexeyAB/darknet
 Contains all the makefile and all other relevant folders required to run, compile and save the results of the custom object detector.

 * `Makefile`​: Before compiling the makefile, i changed  `OPENCV = 1` and `GPU = 1`
 * `darknet/chart.png`​: the chart consists of MAP and losses after every iteration.
 MAP and losses are obtianed through the validation dataset.
 A total of 6,000 iterations has been done and the best weights have been saved at 5,800 iterations.

+## 3. https://github.com/Cartucho/OpenLabeling (run on terminal (e.g. command prompt/ubuntu)
+In order to supplement more data for the class inbalances, ive added another data repo https://github.com/cabani/MaskedFace-Net.
+The data taken from the above repo would require you to physically add a bounding box label it accordingly.

+* `Makefile`​: Before compiling the makefile, i changed  `OPENCV = 1` and `GPU = 1`
+* `darknet/chart.png`​: the chart consists of MAP and losses after every iteration.
+MAP and losses are obtianed through the validation dataset.
+A total of 6,000 iterations has been done and the best weights have been saved at 5,800 iterations.